Get a Jump on Your Taxes With These Tips From the IRS for 2022

 The best tax preparers often book up far in advance of April 15.
 If you think you may need some extra help with your taxes this year, start shopping around for a tax prep company or a tax accountant you can trust.

-Reach out and book your appointment as soon as you believe you’ll have all your forms available.
-Businesses have until January 31, 2022 to provide you with any W-2 or 1099 forms, so you may want to book your tax appointment for early February to be sure you have all the necessary paperwork in hand.
+Reach out and book your appointment as soon as you you have all of your forms available.
+Businesses had until Jan.
+31 to provide you with any W-2 or 1099 forms.

 More From GOBankingRates